Blog

 Additionally, misdiagnosis can delay the proper treatment of sleep disorders, which are associated with long-term health problems.

-It is essential to rule out chronic sleep disturbance before diagnosing for ADHD to avoid misdiagnosis.
+Therefore, it is essential to rule out chronic sleep disturbance before diagnosing ADHD to avoid misdiagnosis.

 Diagnosing ADHD can be challenging, especially in children with undiagnosed mouth breathing and when sleep disorders are present.
 Symptoms of ADHD and sleep disorders share commonalities and can lead to potential misdiagnosis.